Rsge/Custom-Windows-Image-Creation-Helper/README.md

 # Custom-Windows-Image-Creation-Helper
-Tutorial and scripts to help with the preparation and creation of and installation with a custom Windows 10 image.
+Tutorial and scripts to help with the preparation and creation of and installation using a custom Windows 10 image.

-Much of the first part is adapted from [this blogpost by James Rankin](https://james-rankin.com/articles/creating-a-custom-default-profile-on-windows-10-v1803/) [(Archived Version)](https://web.archive.org/web/20210525055756/https://james-rankin.com/articles/creating-a-custom-default-profile-on-windows-10-v1803/).<br>
+Much of the first part is adapted from [this blogpost by James Rankin](https://james-rankin.com/articles/creating-a-custom-default-profile-on-windows-10-v1803/) [[Archived link](https://web.archive.org/web/20210525055756/https://james-rankin.com/articles/creating-a-custom-default-profile-on-windows-10-v1803/)].<br>
-The second part is adapted from [this post on the TenForums](https://www.tenforums.com/tutorials/72031-create-windows-10-iso-image-existing-installation.html#Part5) [(Archived Version)](https://web.archive.org/web/20211201160745/https://www.tenforums.com/tutorials/72031-create-windows-10-iso-image-existing-installation.html#Part5) from point 5.3) onwards.
+The second part is adapted from [this post on the TenForums](https://www.tenforums.com/tutorials/72031-create-windows-10-iso-image-existing-installation.html#Part5) [[Archived link](https://web.archive.org/web/20211201160745/https://www.tenforums.com/tutorials/72031-create-windows-10-iso-image-existing-installation.html#Part5)] from point 5.3) onwards.

 ## What you need
 * A PC with a clean installation of windows, with no user set up yet (asking which region you're in).